NextGenCMB/delensalot/README.md

 # delensalot
 Curved-sky iterative CMB lensing reconstruction and bias calculation.

-If you use delensalot for your work, please consider citing [CMB-S4: Iterative internal delensing and r constraints](https://arxiv.org/abs/2310.06729).
+If you use delensalot for your work, please consider citing the ApJ publication [CMB-S4: Iterative internal delensing and r constraints](https://iopscience.iop.org/article/10.3847/1538-4357/ad2351).

 ![noise comparison](res//deflectionnoisecomp.jpg)